Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis: Applications

-{\it\underline{Example}} Let consider the same coefficients as in Figure~\ref{fig:frag} and suppose that the sonicator can multiply by $4$ the fragmentation at its maximal power.
-Then in our model $\af_{max}=4$ and we can see on Figure~\ref{fig:PMCA} that the best strategy to maximize the fitness with a constant coefficient is not the maximal power but an intermediate $\af_{opt}$ between $1$ and $\af_{max}.$
+{\it\underline{Example.}} We consider the same coefficients as in Figure~\ref{fig:frag} and suppose that the sonicator can multiply by $4$ the fragmentation at its maximal power.
+Then in our model $\af_{max}=4$ and we can see in Figure~\ref{fig:PMCA} that the best strategy to maximize the fitness with a constant coefficient is not the maximal power, but an intermediate $\af_{opt}$ between $1$ and $\af_{max}.$

-In \cite{CalvezGabriel}, the time dependent optimization problem is investigated on a discrete model.
-The study highlights the link between the optimal control $\af(t)$ and the constant $\af_{opt}$ which optimizes the fitness of the system.